How Australia’s biggest youth publisher, Pedestrian.tv replatformed their website for rapid growth

 Primed for rapid expansion after an initial investment from Nine Entertainment, Pedestrian needed a publishing platform and technology partner that could keep pace with their growth in the Australian youth arena.

 With desktop traffic stable, but mobile facing 100% growth year on year, Pedestrian needed a publishing platform that was built for the future.
 The website had to be mobile-first, responsive and able to scale for the high traffic that the publishing company was starting to see.

 As Pedestrian’s existing CMS was unable to meet the editorial team’s requirements, a move to WordPress was a must.
 And in order to meet the increasingly complex needs of advertisers, their ad tech also needed to be modernised.

 “Pedestrian was originally custom-built; requiring significant ongoing development, costs, time & resources to update.
-A dramatic increase in traffic, ad trafficking & editorial requirements resulted in an urgent need to overhaul our platform.
+A dramatic increase in traffic, ad trafficking & editorial requirements resulted in an urgent need to overhaul our platform”

-A new WordPress platform
+A scalable new publishing platform

 Pedestrian receives over 10,000,000 page views per month.

-By moving to WordPress, Pedestrian’s editorial team was able to immediately take advantage of the user-friendly publishing platform.
-Pedestrian's old CMS required many features that had to be custom-developed, making it harder to use and easier to break.
-These same features are standard inclusions in the WordPress CMS.
+Pedestrian’s old CMS included many custom-developed features which made it harder to use and easier to break.
+These same editorial features are standard inclusions in the WordPress CMS.

-We developed a significantly more flexible, easier-to-use and faster AdTech using Google Ad Manager.
-With this new solution, different Pedestrian departments can control and target specific campaigns to single articles or series of articles within the CMS.
+We also developed a significantly more flexible, easier-to-use and faster ad tech system using Google Ad Manager.
+This new solution enables multiple Pedestrian departments to control and target specific campaigns to single articles or series of articles within the CMS.